karlstolley/rtc/syllabus/_weeks/week-13.md

     In *Proceedings of the 23rd IEEE/ACM International Symposium on Distributed Simulation and Real Time Applications*, pp. 199–202, 2019.
 tasks:
-  - Participate in Week Thirteen reading discussion on Basecamp
+  - "[545 Students Only] Participate in Week Twelve/Thirteen academic reading discussion on Basecamp"
 ---